 Deli Sweet Jelly

 This particular brand of jelly may be a little hard to find, but jellies are a great way to take home the richness of the country’s tropical fruit.
 After a few years spent sampling the different local jellies, this brand tops the list in terms of quality.
-Made by producers in the western suburb of Santa Ana, Deli Sweet jelly sells for $4.50 at the AutoMercado in the Multiplaza in Escazú.
+Made by producers in the western suburb of Santa Ana, Deli Sweet jelly is sold at the AutoMercado in the Multiplaza in Escazú.